cairo-book/cairo-book/src/ch07-00-managing-cairo-projects-with-packages-crates-and-modules.md

 organization.
 These features, sometimes collectively referred to as the _module system_, include:

-- **Packages:** A Scarb feature that lets you build, test, and share crates
+- **Packages:** A Scarb feature that lets you build, test, and share crates.
 - **Crates:** A tree of modules that corresponds to a single compilation unit.
   It has a root directory, and a root module defined at the _lib.cairo_ file under this directory.
 - **Modules** and **use:** Let you control the organization and scope of items.